atlassian/data-center-helm-charts/docs/docs/examples/monitoring/PROMETHEUS.md

 ```

 and go to `http://localhost:3000` in your browser.
 The default credentials are `admin:prom-operator` (these can be overridden when deploying kube-prometheus-stack).
-Alternatively, you may expose grafana service as a LoadBalancer.
+Alternatively, you may expose grafana service as a `LoadBalancer` `Service` type.

 You can then create a new [Dashboard](https://grafana.com/docs/grafana/latest/dashboards/) and use any of the exported metrics.
 To get the list of available metrics, run: